SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 16 February 2024 - Enhancement - Changed user role required to renew system tokens [ID_38722]

-Before the  user needed to be an Owner of the DMS on dataminer.services to be able to [renew the tokens](xref:SLNetClientTest_debugging_cloud_connection).
-From now on the user only needs the Admin role.
-Owners can still renew the tokens.
+Previously, users had to have the role of Owner of the DMS on dataminer.services to be able to [renew the session](xref:Cloud_Connection_Issues#check-the-cloud-session).
+From now on, this is also possible for users who have the Admin role.

 #### 16 February 2024 - Enhancement - Improved error messages when using remote access [ID_38802]